 I do not consider crossovers with the following types of films, TV series, and episodes...

-- Animated series do not form crossovers with live action series unless the animated series is considered canon with a live action series which already crossed over.
+Animated series do not form crossovers with live action series unless the animated series is considered canon with a live action series that already crossed over.

 Television series without a continuing story throughout the entire run of the series